Area students to perform at music festival

-RACINE — Students from area schools will participate in the Wisconsin School Music Association (WSMA) sanctioned Concert Music Festival from 4 to 8 p.m.
+RACINE — Students from area schools are scheduled to participate in the Wisconsin School Music Association (WSMA) sanctioned Concert Music Festival from 4 to 8 p.m.
 Thursday, Feb.
 20, at Horlick High School, 2119 Rapids Drive.
 There is no admission fee.

 You have free articles remaining.